trussworks/slack-pivotal-post/README.md

 Now you're ready to start posting stories!
 Any text after your keyphrase will become the title of your story, and optionally you can specify the story description with a semicolon:

 <!-- markdownlint-disable MD028 -->
-> !pivotal Make a user feedback page
+> /pivotal Make a user feedback page

-> !pivotal Make a user feedback page; Use /feedback route and add name/address to the form
+> /pivotal Make a user feedback page; Use /feedback route and add name/address to the form

 <!-- markdownlint-disable MD028 -->